sunyatin/ASCEND/README.md

 # Requirements

-In its current implementation, ASCEND requires that your population is comprised of at least 5 samples.
+For optimal use, ASCEND requires that your population is comprised of at least 5 samples.

-Since ASCEND relies on the recombination map, make sure your SNPs have the most accurate genetic positions (see https://github.com/sunyatin/itara/blob/master/liftover.py to lift over).
+Since ASCEND relies on the recombination map, make sure your SNPs have the most accurate genetic positions (see https://github.com/sunyatin/itara/blob/master/liftover.py to lift positions over a recombination map).

 # Input